 This expression is also used as “please” when pleading for something.

-Esmallah calls for “the name of God” upon them to protect them.
-It is intend as a blessing.
+Ismallah calls for “the name of God” upon them to protect them.
+It is intended as a blessing.

 The list of such revelatory expressions doesn’t end here.